AntCPLab/OpenCoral/README.md

 `Scripts/setup-ssl.sh`

-The programs expect the keys and certificates to be in `Player-Data/P<i>.key` and `Player-Data/P<i>.pem`, respectively, and the certificates to have the common name 'P<i>' for player `<i>`.
+The programs expect the keys and certificates to be in `Player-Data/P<i>.key` and `Player-Data/P<i>.pem`, respectively, and the certificates to have the common name `P<i>` for player `<i>`.
 Furthermore, the relevant root certificates have to be in `Player-Data` such that OpenSSL can find them (run `c_rehash Player-Data`).
 The script above takes care of all this by generating self-signed certificates.
 Therefore, if you are running the programs on different hosts you will need to copy the certificate files.

 After compilating the mpc file, run as follows: